The Position This is a continuous filing exam. The next filing cut-offs are at 5:00 pm on:9/18/20, 3/19/21, 9/17/21

 - Use appropriate interpersonal style and approach to ensure team cohesiveness and cooperation

-- Perform complex work regarding environmental inspections, compliance, monitoring, regulations, and research
+- Perform complex work regarding environmental inspections, compliance, monitoring, regulation, and research

 - Lead complex or sensitive work projects